cloudnative-pg/cloudnative-pg/docs/src/supported_releases.md

 ## What we mean by support

-Our support window is roughly five months for each release branch (latest two minor release, plus an additional month), given that we produce a new final release every two months.
+Our support window is roughly five months for each release branch (latest two minor releases, plus an additional month), given that we produce a new final release every two months.

 In the below diagram, `release-1.16` is an example of a release branch.